 Don’t be afraid to share something personal (within reason), and be vulnerable on the first date, or discuss something close to your heart.
 Take a risk, see what happens, and where things lead.

+This is perhaps the single most important part of knowing what to do on a first date.
 Even if you don’t feel confident, you need to act like you’re a confident person.
 The more you do this, the more you’ll actually become confident.
 Men and women are both attracted to confident people who feel good about themselves and know their worth.

 Give yourself a pep talk before the date, make sure you make an effort to look and feel your best, and remind yourself of all the reasons why you’re awesome—because you are.